Tea among the natives then

-Contribution of Nepalese Tea workers to the History of Darjeeling Tea
+Contributions of Nepalese Tea workers to the history of Darjeeling Tea

 Dr Campbell’s primary problem was to draw the settlers and the natives to this uninhabited region.
-During this time, Shri Dakman Rai, a nobleman from Nepal had arrived in Darjeeling.
+During this time, Shri Dakman Rai, a nobleman from Nepal had arrived in Darjeeling with a caravan of twenty pack ponies loaded with foodstuffs and other essentials.
 Shri Dakman Rai was requested by Dr.Campbell to assist him by immigrating and bringing workers from Nepal.
 Acquiescing to this request, Shri Dakman returned to Darjeeling with a thousand immigrants who all belonged to the Gorkha or the Nepalese community.
 In appreciation of the helpful service rendered, Mr. Rai was given the grant of free-hold lands presently known as Soureni Tea Estate, Samripani and Phuguri Tea Estate.

 But this initial lot of tea laborers did not suffice the requisite.
 One of the Directors of the Darjeeling Tea Company, Mr. Christison, requested Shri Dakman to provide with additional tea laborers from Nepal.
 Mr. Christison promised him to supply tea seeds so that he could establish his own tea plantation in the lands that was gifted by East India Company through Dr Campbell.
 This is how Darjeeling Tea history unfolded the tea gardens initiated by Sri Dakman Rai in 1878 at Soureni, in 1880 at Phuguri and in 1883 at Sampripani.
 After all the preliminary efforts, by this time each and every tea garden had a team of labor recruiters who used to bring laborers from Nepal, Sikkim and the adjoining areas.

-History of Darjeeling Tea saw manufacture of Darjeeling Tea mainly in the classic grade variety, mainly comprising of china grade.
+History saw manufacture of tea mainly in the classic grade variety, mainly comprising of china grade.
 These china grade varieties are well known for its "muscatel" attribute and what Darjeeling is famous for.
 Now slowly Darjeeling Tea industry is evolving.
 Now young clonal varieties or cultivars such as AV2, BB157 etc. are also being used to prepare new artisan teas.